torontom/jwt-authentication-example/README.md

 # JWT authentication Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

-It can run with a fake backend or real backend.
+It can run with a fake backend or real backend (webapicore2jwt in my repository with mongo db).

 ## Development server